I tried to organize the local LLM situation in 2026

 Introduction

-From 2025 to 2026, the local LLM scene has been moving so fast that it's become hard to keep up.
-The impact of DeepSeek-R1, expanded Ollama features, improved Japanese language performance in Qwen2.5, and the news that Claude Code can now run on local LLMs.
-Feeling like "I really need to catch up properly," I wrote this article partly to organize my own thoughts.
+From 2025 to 2026, the local LLM scene has been moving so fast that I can barely keep up.
+The impact of DeepSeek-R1, the expansion of Ollama's features, the improvement of Qwen2.5's Japanese performance, and the news that Claude Code can now run on local LLMs.
+Feeling like "I need to catch up properly soon," I wrote this article partly to organize my own thoughts.

 This article is aimed at developers who regularly use coding AIs like Claude Code, GitHub Copilot, and Cursor, and organizes the local LLM options available as of January 2026.
-I'll address questions like "which model should I choose," "are the licenses okay," and "what kind of specs do I need."
+I'll answer questions like "Which model should I choose?", "Is the license okay?", and "What specs do I need?"

 Why API Users Are Moving to Local LLMs

 Entering 2026, the performance of open-source LLMs has been improving rapidly.
-Particularly in the coding domain, some models are now achieving benchmark scores comparable to commercial models.
-The perception that "open-source lags behind commercial models in accuracy" may gradually be becoming a thing of the past.
+Especially in the coding domain, some models have started achieving scores comparable to commercial models on certain benchmarks.
+The perception that "open-source models have lower accuracy than commercial models" may be gradually becoming a thing of the past.

 Differences in Cost Structure